Energy Management PolicyDocument Ref: 5003-A-EnMS PolicyVersion 2.3 - Issue date: 11 May 2021

 Ark is committed to environmental stewardship and we will demonstrate this by:

-Quantify our energy consumption (as kWh) and associated CO2 emissions, including indirect emissions, based on recognized international protocols.
-This will include indirect emissions from Grid electricity plus non-CO2 emissions such as refrigerant gas;
+- Quantify our energy consumption (as kWh) and associated CO2 emissions, including indirect emissions, based on recognized international protocols.
+This will include indirect emissions from Grid electricity.

-Meet our CCA targets; specifically, year-on-year PUE reduction targets (in comparison to our CCA baseline);
+- Meet our CCA (or equivalent) targets; specifically, year-on-year PUE reduction targets (in comparison to our baseline);

-Maintain regular reviews, inputs and steerage from Top-Management relating to energy objectives and targets;
+- Maintain regular reviews, inputs and steerage from SLT relating to energy objectives and targets;

 5018-E-Certification Responsibilities details the roles & responsibilities associated with the EnMS.